Carpal Tunnel Syndrome (CTS) is often also (mistakenly) called Tendonitis of the Wrist.

 For instance, did you know that the same dynamic that causes CTS can cause Arthritis?
 Learn about the Carpal Tunnel and Arthritis connection.

 And did you know that Carpal Tunnel symptoms can be caused by Thyroid Conditions?
 CTS and Thyroid Conditions.

-Your doctor and your surgeon will tell you that Carpal Tunnel Syndrome symptoms in your fingers, hand, and wrist all comes from your wrist.
+Your doctor and your surgeon will (almost always) tell you that Carpal Tunnel Syndrome symptoms in your fingers, hand, and wrist all comes from your wrist.

 Get Carpal Tunnel Symptoms!

 The theory is, the carpal tunnel there at the wrist is 'narrowed' and thus compressing the nerve that feeds the hand and fingers.